nextrizon/Hysteria2/README.md

-## Setting up a Hysteria2 client node on GL-iNet GL-MT3000(Beryl AX) router
+## Installing OpenWall2 with Hysteria 2 Node on a OpenWrt Router
 ___

 > [!NOTE]